-When it comes to a healthy, balanced diet, both Elisabeth and Alex agree that making a careful choice about which bread to include, from the ingredients included to how it’s produced, could mean that people with diabetes can enjoy their piece of toast at breakfast time without concerns over its effect on their condition.
+When it comes to a healthy, balanced diet, both Vanessa and Alex agree that making a careful choice about which bread to include, from the ingredients included to how it’s produced, could mean that people with diabetes can enjoy their piece of toast at breakfast time without concerns over its effect on their condition.
 Elisabeth also suggests that what you eat with the fibre-rich, fermented bread may also help to balance your insulin response and blood sugar further, for example including foods rich in protein, such as eggs, with your breakfast toast.

 Much of the research has focused on type 2 diabetes, which can largely be controlled by dietary choices.
 Wholegrain or sprouted grain sourdough breads have been shown to moderate the blood sugar response after eating.
 The long, slow fermentation associated with sourdough bread has numerous benefits for digestibility.
 In addition, the fibre provided by these breads also has a positive effect on both digestion and the immune system.

 Vanessa will teach you to eat how to eat your bread to help control that rate of assimilation of carbohydrates because it’s not just the kind of bread that makes a difference but how you eat it.
 So always try to eat your vegetables or a salad before you eat your bread.
 When you watch the way we eat bread in the Mediterranean diet one of the key differences is that we often eat our bread after our starter, vegetables and protein.
 This helps to slow down the rate of assimilation of carbohydrate, and research has shown that this way of eating helps to keep our blood sugar levels even, which lowers inflammation and hormone fluctuations.